duguyue100/.vim/setup_os/final_steps.md

 ```bash
 ssh-keygen -t ed25519 -C "<your-email>"
 ```
+You can add your new SSH key to the Github account.

 The SSH config file can be a nice way to improve your experience:
 ```bash